MTG/freesound/README.md

 ## License

 All the source code in this repository is licensed under the GNU Affero General Public License v3.
-Some of the dependencies might have their own licenses.
-See the [_LICENSE](https://github.com/MTG/freesound/tree/master/_LICENSE) folder for more details.
+Some dependencies might have their own licenses.
+See the [ACKNOWLEDGMENTS](ACKNOWLEDGMENTS) file for more details.

 ## Authors